kevin07696/receipt-processor/README.md

 - **Cons to `Slice`**
   - It is not built-in to be concurrent
   - It also would work poorly with uuids.
 UUIDs can convert into a uint for indexing, but it isn't guaranteed to be sequential.

+## Error Log Book

+### Fatal Errors
+Since I didn't see a response scenario for 500 errors in the api.yaml, I am trying to set a system that immediately exits when the container/application instance is unhealthy.
+Then, it spins up a healthy container.
+This was popularized by Erlang where sometimes older instances can become unhealthy.
+Since Erlang applications are known for their persistence, it is appropriate for them to spin up a new fresh container.
+However, a lot of these errors might be better as `Bad Requests`, but the issue isn't just the request, but the possible missing validation that allowed it to occur.

+1. `Error loading .env file`
+   - Environmental variables are required.
+I would check that the .env file is at the root to access.
+Also, check the same for the docker container.
+If the file is not placed at the root with main.go, then main() won't be able to find env.
+2. `Server failed to start: %v`
+   - Server can fail for a number of reasons:
+      - Check that it is not the middleware.
+      - Check that the host and container ports are available
+3. `Error parsing %s: %v`
+   - Check environmental variables to make sure the types can match config
+4. `Unsupported type for environment variable %s"`
+   - This can happen if you add/update variables, but don't update the config parsing method to support that new type
+5. `Failed to store value: %v: %v`
+   - This log is in BigCache's set method.
+This is can happen if the allocated memory can not fit an element.
+To use the api, you can allocate for more memory
+6. `Failed to parse %s, %s.
+Check validation: %v`
+   - This I would usually run as a bad request error; however, the api.yaml did not have a 500 error type.
+   - Also, it should not happen, so if it does then that means that sample should be recorded to support the validation error
+7. `Failed to marshal response: %v`
+   - This should not happen since the response is created by the application with zero data from request.
+Thus, if you get this message I would check the logged response to see why it is invalid and then look into the logic used to wrap the response.